 If a student is truanting a lesson the on-call system must be used.
 If a student is not in the right place, then this is a safeguarding issue.

-All truancy results in a one-hour LOPT with the college team.
+All truancy results in a minimum one-hour centralised LOPT.

 Lateness to Lessons - The 3-minute rule